Claes sitting on the hood of a big old car. Photo from 1978.

 Laundry was another issue.
 There’s a limit to what you can hand wash in a sink.
 So off to find a laundromat (remember to bring lots of quarters and a good book to read).

 Then there was the Iowa driver’s license.
 That required a driving test.
 Meaning I needed a car.
 Fortunately, Debra had a car.
 She was a bit confused when I asked to borrow her car so I could go get a driver’s license.
-Took a moment to explain that I already had a legal (though out-of-state) license that allowed me to drive there and back, regardless of how the driving test went.
+Took a moment to explain that I already had a legal (though out-of-country) license that allowed me to drive there and back, regardless of how the driving test went.
 Fortunately, I passed.

 I eventually decided that I needed to get a TV.
 Because I was in Film and Broadcasting, so needed it for my studies!
 That was another adventure.
 Sears was in the mall, on the outskirts of town.
 I learned that even a 13” TV comes in a big box.
 But somehow got it home.